sigurdnev/nordic_workshop/README.md

 ## TASK 2: Measure the die temperature of the nRF52 and send it to the nRF Toolbox app.
 **Scope:**  Measure the temperature of the nRF52 die and use an application timer to send the measurement to the nRF Toolbox App,

+### Step 1

-1 - In order to measure the temperature of the nRF52 die you have to read the registers of the TEMP peripheral of the nRF52, see [this](https://infocenter.nordicsemi.com/topic/com.nordic.infocenter.nrf52832.ps.v1.1/temp.html?cp=2_2_0_26#concept_fcz_vw4_sr) page on the Nordic Infocenter.
+In order to measure the temperature of the nRF52 die you have to read the registers of the TEMP peripheral of the nRF52, see [this](https://infocenter.nordicsemi.com/topic/com.nordic.infocenter.nrf52832.ps.v1.1/temp.html?cp=2_2_0_26#concept_fcz_vw4_sr) page on the Nordic Infocenter.
 However, the SoftDevice uses this peripheral to calibrate the clock of the nRF52 so that its accurate enough to be used for BLE.
 We can therefore not access the TEMP registers directly, we have to go through the SoftDevice and ask it to check what the temperature is.
 This is done by calling the [sd_temp_get](https://infocenter.nordicsemi.com/topic/com.nordic.infocenter.s132.api.v3.0.0/group___n_r_f___s_o_c___f_u_n_c_t_i_o_n_s.html#gade0ea69f513ff1feab2c4f6e1c393313
 ) function.